cfemling/cfemling/README.md

-My name is Cassidy\n
+My name is Cassidy
-I am a sophomore in Computer Science at Washington State University Vancouver\n This is my portfolio of personal projects\n
+I am a sophomore in Computer Science at Washington State University Vancouver This is my portfolio of personal projects

 <!---
 cfemling/cfemling is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.